watem-sedem/watem-sedem/docs/calibration.rst

 Theoretical background
 ======================

-WaTEM-SEDEM can be calibrated by comparing the calculated sediment fluxes to the rivers with the observed sedimentfluxes in :math:`n` catchments.
+WaTEM/SEDEM can be calibrated by comparing the calculated sediment fluxes to the rivers with the observed sedimentfluxes in :math:`n` catchments.
-The :ref:`transport capacity <tcmodel>` used in WaTEM-SEDEM contains the ktc-value.
+The :ref:`transport capacity <tcmodel>` used in WaTEM/SEDEM contains the ktc-value.
 This parameter can be adapted to calibrate the model.

 Two kTC-values are used in the model runs: kTC-low and kTC-high.
 The first value